abbodi1406/BatUtil/esd-decrypter-wimlib/README.md

 * Extract this pack to a folder with simple path to avoid troubles (example: C:\ESD).

+* Optional: to get accurate ISO file name for refreshed ESDs, edit **decrypt.cmd** and `set ISOnameESD=1`
+warning, for this to work, ESD name must be the original, with or without sha1 hash suffix

 * You may start the process with any of these ways:
 - Copy/Move ESD file to the same folder besides the script, then run decrypt.cmd

 - Drag & drop ESD file on decrypt.cmd